 The radius targeting option serves a purpose quite similar to a Google+ Local page.
 However, tough competition for the local keywords you want to rank for could apply, or you may not even be eligible for a listing in Google+ Local (Places was easier to refer to, but someone once said to call each thing by its right name, so I better do that).

-By including a location extension to your ad copy (if available in the country you’re targeting – see Google’s full list here), your nearest location and phone number will show along the ad text, thereby increasing the likelihood of a customer actually getting in contact with you.
+By including a location extension to your ad copy (if available in the country you are targeting – see Google’s full list here), your nearest location and phone number will show along the ad text, thereby increasing the likelihood of a customer actually getting in contact with you.

-Geo-targeting is a crucial means of improving ROI, and while locally relevant PPC ads can be a great tool in the overall localisation strategy, it shouldn’t be the only one.
+Geo-targeting is a crucial means of improving ROI, and while locally relevant PPC ads can be a great tool in the overall localisation strategy, it should not be the only one.